JuanTorres93/useFitness/README.md

 - This project is not meant to be 100% responsive.
 - This project is not meant to solve a real life problem.
+- Image are not shown due to finantial reasons.
+Free APIs are limited in this regard.

 # Project screenshot